Your Vagus Nerve, Ruler of Relaxation

 - Relaxation Response

 - The vagus nerve tells the body to calm down by releasing acetylcholine.
 This chemical prompts a number of other chemicals like oxytocin, vasopressin, and prolactin to be secreted.
-As a result: heart rate slows down, breathing calms, you feel more able to bond and connect with others, digestion is stimulated, and muscles relax.
+As a result: the heart rate slows down, breathing calms, you feel more able to bond and connect with others, digestion is stimulated, and muscles relax.

 - Fun fact: mercury blocks acetylcholine.
 Mercury toxicity is an increasingly common problem due to mercury in our natural resources (water, air, food), and amalgam “silver” dental fillings.
 You can have your heavy metals levels checked through blood, urine, and hair tests, but the best indication often comes from your health history and symptoms.